thoughtfull-clojure/argus/README.md

 Extended and extensible types for JSON.
 An implementation of [Argus](https://argus.fyi/).

 JSON is a popular, but anemic data format.
 It supports four scalar types and two container types.
-This is a far cry from the richness of the real world of programming languages, and yet ... it is a robust and universal foundation if only it supported tagged values.
+This is a far cry from the richness of the real world of programming languages, and yet ... it is a robust and universal foundation if only it supported _tagged values_.

 ## Baseline versions